Secodis/TSS-WEB/README.md

-# TSS-WEB (an Open Framework of Security Requirements for Web-based Applications & Services)
+an Open Framework of Security Requirements for Web-based Applications & Services

 This is the official site of TSS-WEB, an open requirement framework consisting more than 200 general AppSec requirements.
 All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST), along with our own experiences in this field.